GambuzX/Ascii-Raider/docs/README.md

 ### InfoBar

-Lastly we also added a bar on the top of the screen in the play state with relevant information about the status of the game.
+Lastly we also added a bar on the top of the screen in the Play State with relevant information about the status of the game, such as current level, score, number of lifes, among others.

 ### Screenshots